 Also, the study recommends that prediabetics or type 2 diabetics fail to experience a negative variation in lipid profile following an egg-rich meal.
 Researchers advise that having a meal rich in eggs is healthy for diabetics.

+Are eggs good for blood sugar?
+The answer is yes (if eaten the right way).
 Protein-rich eggs play a crucial role in maintaining blood glucose and diabetes management.
 One serving of two huge eggs consists of 13 grams of protein.
 This makes eggs an outstanding option to add in snacks and meals.

 Eggs are a healthy protein source.
 Other nutrients present in eggs can be: